arnold-c/PhD-Dissertation/chapter_2/d4a_manuscript.typ

 Prevalence estimates were then calculated across all possible values of specificity between 0.85 and 0.99.
 Estimates were not corrected for demographics as participants were not enrolled using a probability-based sample.
 We assessed demographic characteristics of the tested participants relative to all study participants to illustrate potential selection biases (@tbl-comb-demo-table).

-Missing values were deemed "Missing At Random" and imputed, as described in the Supplement.
+Missing values were deemed "Missing At Random" and imputed, as described in the supplement (@d4a_appendix).
 We estimated the adjusted odds ratios (aOR) of IgG positivity in the student subgroup using multivariable logistic regression implemented with the *mice* and *finalfit* packages @harrisonFinalfitQuicklyCreate2021 @vanbuurenMiceMultivariateImputation2011, two-sided Chi-squared tests for raw odds ratios (OR), and Welch Two Sample t-test for continuous distributions, and present 95% confidence intervals.
 We considered the following variables _a priori_ to be potential risk factors as they increase contact with individuals outside of a participants' household @huangEstimationSecondaryAttack2020 @chengContactTracingAssessment2020 @leclercWhatSettingsHave2020 @brooks-pollockPopulationAttributableFraction2020: close proximity (6 feet or less) to an individual who tested positive for SARS-CoV-2; close proximity to an individual showing key COVID-19 symptoms (fever, cough, shortness of breath); attendance at a small gathering (20-50 people) in the past 3 months; attendance at a medium gathering (51-1000 people) in the past 3 months; lives in University housing; ate in a restaurant in the past 7 days; ate in a dining hall in the past 7 days; only ate in their room/apartment in the past 7 days; travelled in the 3 months prior to returning to campus; and travelled since returning to campus for the Fall term.